East Tennessee State University: History

-ETSU was founded as East Tennessee State Normal School in 1911 to educate teachers; the K-12 training school, called University School, operates to this day.
-East Tennessee State officially became a college in 1925 when it changed its name to East Tennessee State Teachers College, subsequently gaining accreditation from the Southern Association of Colleges and Secondary Schools in 1927.
+ETSU was founded as East Tennessee State Normal School in 1911 to educate teachers.
+ETSU's K–12 training school, the University School, is still operational.
+ETSU has been coeducational since its foundation.

+East Tennessee State became a college in 1925 when it changed its name to East Tennessee State Teachers College, subsequently gaining accreditation from the Southern Association of Colleges and Secondary Schools in 1927.
 By 1930, the school's name had changed again to East Tennessee State Teacher's College, Johnson City.
 In 1943, East Tennessee State Teacher's College was expanded into a college with a range of liberal arts offerings, becoming East Tennessee State College.
+East Tennessee did not enjoy the early support of the broader population of Tennessee legislators, who made the foundation of the school a low priority, and in 1936 even debated closing the college, calling it "an unnecessary luxury."
+In 1951, ETSC awarded its first master's degree.
 The college became East Tennessee State University in 1963, adopting the name it holds today.
-In 1973, Shelbridge became the president's official residence.
+From 1938 to 1967, ETSU had a controversial freshman-initiation tradition known as Rat Week.
+Freshmen were reportedly required to wear "rat hats," forbidden from using sidewalks or main entrances, asked to clean the administration building with toothbrushes, and by the 1950s expected to bow to Captain Kidd, the university's live goat mascot.
+In 1967, student body president Jerry S. Jones abolished the practice, insisting homecoming should be "for" freshmen rather than "at" them.